-While surgery such as a “surgical face-lift” used to be the only option for treatment of wrinkles and skin laxity, a variety of non-surgical, non-invasive options are available today.
+While surgery such as a “surgical face-lift” used to be the only option for treatment of wrinkles and skin laxity, a variety of non-surgical, non-invasive options are available in Singapore today.
 Thermage and HIFU systems are two excellent examples of such, and we will be discussing them in more detail here.

 As we age, there are generally 3 categories of ageing styles we fall into, with each ageing style exhibiting distinct ageing traits.
 While we will almost certainly have a mix of features, this is a useful guide to explain how different treatments may be more suitable for different individuals.

 The 3 aging styles are: “The Sinker”, “The Sagger” and “The Wrinkler“.

 “Sinkers” are characterized by volume loss around key areas of the face such as the temples, mid-face and cheeks.
 This can cause a sunken, “hollowed-out” or gaunt appearance.
 Between Thermage and HIFU, Thermage is probably more suitable for sinkers as it does not melt fats and accelerate the gaunt appearance.
 Sinkers may also see more benefit with a combination of skin tightening treatments including dermal fillers to combat the volume loss.

 “Saggers” commonly complain of loose skin and tissue.
 This is due to the loss of elasticity in addition to collagen.
 HIFU is useful to stimulate skin tightening of the SMAS layer to achieve a deeper lifting effect; while melting some excess fat and tissue in the lower face helps to turn back the clock too.